PERMAPOG/demoRepo/README.md

 Conclusion

-This setup provides a reliable integration of ChirpStack with Node-RED for efficient data handling.
+The integration of ChirpStack with Node-RED is now complete and ready for use with LoRa capable devices.